Skip to main content

 This was the evening’s biggest upset.
 Cheese #4-the $8/lb Trader Joe’s unexpected cheddar-and Cheese #3-the $18/lb Vermont artisan cheddar-were statistically tied in overall scores.
 The Trader Joe’s scored slightly higher on flavor with three tasters and slightly lower with two others.
 The average scores were within 0.4 points.

 When I revealed the prices, the room went quiet.
-The $8 cheese had competed head-to-head with a cheese that cost more than twice as much and held its ground.
-Several tasters who had scored the Trader Joe’s higher looked genuinely sheepish.
+The $8 cheese had held its own against a cheese that cost more than twice as much.

-The lesson: some mid-price cheeses are excellent values that punch well above their weight.
-The gap between “good” and “great” cheese is smaller than the price gap suggests.
+The lesson is simple.
+Some mid-price cheeses are a good deal.
+The gap between good and great is often smaller than the price suggests.

 Surprise #3: The expensive Gruyère won-but not unanimously